Community events are the lifeblood of the most successful online communities, and they should be an integral part of your community strategy.

 Alexandra Sofen, Forums Programming Manager at Etsy, broke down Etsy’s community programming for the audience.
 Her goal was to inspire community professionals to think outside the community programming box.

 CMX Summit is the premier conference for community professionals, founders, and organizations.
-Join us and hundreds of your fellow community builders in LA September 19 – 20 for 2 days of community-focused sessions and connecting with community-driven professionals.
+Join us and hundreds of your fellow community builders for community-focused sessions and connecting with community-driven professionals.

 CMX Summit brings together experts and pragmatic approaches to community for business success.
 Our conference seeks to expand the discussions, techniques, and tactics applied to community building and support communities and their builders at scale.
 We want to show businesses practical ways to invest in their communities.